billthefish/LDrawDesignPad/docs/readme.txt

 ------------------

 + = New feature  * = Bugfix   - = Removed feature

+v2.0.3
++ Updated error check to use the new standard for collinear liness
+* Fixed LDConfig parsing bug

 v2.0.2
 * Fixed inlining broken in last version